 What if you do not have a net ionic equation?

-If you don't have a net ionic equation to balance, that means you have what is usually called a molecular equation.
+If you don't have a net ionic equation to balance, that means you have what is usually called a molecular equation (or a complete molecular equation).
 These are harder to balance because the elements being oxidized and reduced are mixed in with substances that are are not being reduced or oxidized.

 The solution is to, as much as possible, remove the "extraneous" substances: the ones that are neither oxidized or reduced.
 This gives you an unbalanced net ionic equation, which you proceed to balance.
 You then add back in the substances you had removed.